-They're similar techniques, so they get confused every now and again.
-We often see these terms sprinkled throughout tool documentation and technical articles, and often, they're just stuck in without any explanation.
+But they get confused now and then with a similar technique called webhook.
+As a result, we often see these terms sprinkled throughout tools documentation and technical articles, and often, they're just stuck in without any explanation.

-Today, let's dive a little deeper into these concepts to figure out what the difference is and how we can use both in our applications to actually implement those wild ideas.
+Let’s dive a little deeper into APIs and webhooks to figure out the difference and how we can use both to implement them in our applications.

 API stands for Application Programming Interface.
-According to Wikipedia, an API "defines interactions between multiple software applications.
-It defines the kinds of calls or requests that can be made, how to make them, the data formats that should be used, the conventions to follow, etc." In the web development world, we often use APIs that can be accessed through the Internet.
+It defines the interactions between multiple software applications.
+It allows you to set the kinds of polls or requests that can be made, how to make them, the format of the data used, etc.

 What does this mean IRL?

 Think of it like this: if your server-side application were a big company, your API would be the team whose job is to respond to inquiries from external parties (customers or company partners, for example).

 A webhook (sometimes called a reverse API) is an API endpoint that serves a different purpose: instead of just looking up information like a typical GET API endpoint, we can POST to the webhook with some JSON data, and then it'll do something internally.
 That means webhooks can serve as a sort of event system.

 Let’s use the same company analogy we used earlier.
 If the API is like the team responding to inquiries from other parties, webhooks would be the team taking action when an approved partner says it's time.
 Just like the team who updates the inventory when the supplier says they have more items in stock.

 So basically, webhooks are like anti-API endpoints.
 They take in data and do internal work where standard API endpoints return data so that the client asking for that data can do something with it.